-Figure 1: Clusters of individual harms within the North West England and Scotland data

-Cluster 1 - North West England Cluster 1 - Scotland I have been harassed, insulted or humiliated in the street, a pub or nightclub, or in some other public place.
-Has someone who has been drinking harassed or bothered on the street or in some other public place?
-I have felt threatened, afraid or unsafe in Has someone who has been drinking made you afraid when you encountered the street, a pub or nightclub, or in some them on the street? other public place.
+Figure 1: Clusters of individual harms within the North West England and Scotland data some other public place?
+Has someone who has been drinking made you afraid when you encountered them on the street?
 Have you felt unsafe in a public place because of someone else's drinking?
-Cluster 2 - North West England Cluster 2 - Scotland Have you been kept awake at night by I have experienced marital problems or had a relationship breakdown. drunken noise?
+Cluster 2 - Scotland Have you been kept awake at night by drunken noise?
+Have you had financial troubles because of someone else's drinking?